4n6ir/snap4n6/README.md

 ### Image Event

-Snap4n6 monitors the number of transitions allowing it to start a new step function execution to complete the snapshot forensic image.
+Snap4n6 monitors the number of transitions allowing it to start a new step-function to complete the forensic image.

 ```json
 {